Madanapalle revenue division

 Madanapalle revenue division is an administrative division in the Annamayya district of the Indian state of Andhra Pradesh.
 It is the largest and one of the 3 revenue divisions in the district with 11 mandals under its administration.
-Madanapalle serves as the headquarters of the division.
-The division has only one Municipal Corporation in Madanapalle.
-Administered by IAS cadre officer as SUB collector.
+Madanapalle serves as the headquarters of the Annamayya district and this division.
+The division has only three Municipalities they are Madanapalle,B.Kothakota,Punganur.

 Administration

 The details of the mandals and urban settlements in the division are: